I am a software engineer. I have been working with C++, MFC, and net technologies for 15 years. I like video games and reading books.

 5. The Organization Class

-This class has Array of staffs those forms the Organization.
+This class has an Array of staffs that forms the Organization.

 1) First, we declare a delegate.
 The delegate name is GetTotalDelegate, and it takes an array of staff as a parameter and returns an integer.
 Below is the code:

 2) Next, we place two member variables in this class.
 One is Array of staff and another one is for Name of the Organization.

 3) In the constructor we initialize the internal members.
 Constructor code is given below:

 4) The Calculate_Total function takes the delegate of type GetTotalDelegate as a parameter.
 Makes a call to the function referred by the delegate and returns the return value of the delegate parameter delegateRef.
 Note that when we are making a call with our delegate, the parameter passed in is a Staff array.
 The delegate returns an integer and the Calculate_Total function returns the same.
 Here, we do not bother with what is implemented by the function that came as the parameter in the delegate’s form.
 Below is the Function that receives the function as a parameter (Delegate) and returns an integer:

 5) The DisplayStaffs function walks through the Staffs array and prints the staff object.
 Note, the ToString override is called the Console.
 WriteLine tries to represent the Staff in string format.
 Below is the function:

 6. The Calculate Utility Class